 - Rooftop.
 Enjoy urban skyline views and incredible Colorado weather on our rooftop deck, which can accommodate up to 200 guests.
 With its own dedicated bathrooms and sheltered areas, the Rooftop can be rented for a standalone event or as the perfect pre or post-party extension of your main event.

 - Boardroom/Get Ready Room.
 This private room on our mezzanine level can serve as a boardroom, bridal suite, green room, or other breakout space for your event.
 Equipped with its own restroom, kitchenette, and A/V setup, this flex space can be customized to accommodate the needs of your next event.

-- Coffee & Craft Beer/Cocktail Shop.
+- Coffee Shop.
 Asterisk is thrilled to partner with local favorite, Jubilee Roasting Company, for all of your artisanal coffee needs.
 Jubilee’s mobile coffee cart supplying high-volume espresso, single origin drip coffee, and nitro cold brew, is available for your next event.
-Or stop on by the shop on the corner for unique happy hour drafts and cocktails.
+Or stop on by the shop on the corner for unique coffee brews.

 - Broadway Annex.
 2314 Broadway provides additional space for corporate meetings or pre-function preparations just across the street from Asterisk.
 Our iconic “Love This City” mural (designed by local artist Pat Milbery) also provides one of the most iconic Denver backdrops for your pre-event red carpet!
 Need a small commercial kitchen or shower facilities?
 We’ve got those, too.